 Therefore, MMA is not a martial art.

 Both premise (1) and (2) are contentious, but we will focus on premise (1) because premise (2) would require a paper of its own.
-(1) might be endorsed for two major reasons: because religious and philosophical principles are core aspects of the martial arts, and because marital arts are crafts, and crafts necessarily aim at good.
+Premise (1) might be endorsed for two major reasons: (a) because religious, philosophical, and moral principles are core aspects of the martial arts, and (b) because martial arts are crafts, and crafts necessarily aim at good and promote excellent character traits.
 However, both of these reasons lack sufficient support.

-First, one might think certain philosophical and religious principles are an essential part of the ‘code’ of marital arts.
+First, one might think certain religious, philosophical, and moral principles are an essential part of martial arts.
 We saw above that a common complaint levied against the early UFC was that the fighters chosen were not serious martial artists, and some surmised that this was intentionally done so that Gracie Jiu-Jitsu would dominate.
 However, the absence of skill is more likely attributable to a general disdain for the UFC amongst martial artists.
 When trying to find competitors for the first UFC, Davie sent letters to people in martial arts organizations, but many people declined, offering ‘self-discipline, honor, respect, pacifism and varying Eastern philosophies as valid reasons for not competing in this type of forum’ (Gentry 2011: 44-45).

-This sentiment is echoed in a letter in to Black Belt magazine:
+This sentiment is echoed in an opinion letter in to Black Belt Magazine signed by Tokugawa Yoshimune from Plantation, Florida

 I am totally disgusted by the hype and egos brought out at the UFC.
-The goal of most martial artists is peace, harmony, humility, self-improvement, and, of course, to protect what no one has the right to take away – your well-being.
+The goal of most martial artists is peace, harmony, humility, self-improvement, and, of course, to protect what no one has the right to take away––your well-being.
 The public is being fooled by competitors calling themselves real martial artists, who fight and act like schoolyard bullies… the martial arts are not for competition, but for personal growth.
 (Yoshimune 1995: 8, 34)

 These martial artists are not pulling these ideas out of thin air.
 Embedded in many martial arts are various moralistic teachings.
 Judo’s two core principles, for instance, are maximum efficiency and mutual benefit (Kano 1986).
-Archery in China is connected to the teachings of Confucius in which the ultimate aim of archery is self-cultivation (Lorge 2012: 38–43).
+Archery in China is connected to the teachings of Confucius in which the ultimate aim of archery is self-cultivation (Lorge 2012: 38-43).
 Gichin Funakoshi, the founder of Shotokon karate, preaches that ‘the ultimate aim of karate lies not in victory or defeat, but in the perfection of the character of its participants’ (1981: 85).
 Not to mention that if one walks into almost any dojo or reads a popular book on martial arts, one will be told that martial arts is about respect.
 But are these teachings essential aspects of martial arts, or are they merely associated with a specific iteration of martial arts, practiced in a particular historical context?

 Two key pieces of evidence point to the latter.
-First, this is a very myopic view of what constitutes a martial art, as it ignores practices like Western wrestling and Western boxing, which have no direct association with religion or philosophy.
-Indeed, MMA has helped the martial arts community at large recognize the martial arts status of these activities.
+First, this is a very myopic view of what constitutes a martial art, as it ignores practices like Western wrestling, boxing, and fencing, which have no direct association with religion or philosophy (see Priest and Young 2010, ch.
+16-20).
 Second, from within the perspective of Eastern martial arts, these religious and philosophical teachings were not always present.
 As Lorge explains with respect to Chinese martial arts,

 It is a modern perspective, both inside China and abroad, that Chinese martial arts is only about self-defense and self-cultivation.
 This connection to nonviolence is further enhanced by a vastly distorted connection between religion and the martial arts.
 Martial arts preexisted both religious Daoism and Buddhism and was mostly practiced outside the religious context.
 (2012: 5–6)